michaeltouati/AMoRE/README.md

 and
 https://tel.archives-ouvertes.fr/tel-01238782/document

+This version of the code only implement 2D homogeneous cartesian spatial grids and OpenMP shared memory.
-Only OpenMP shared memory is used in this version of the code.
-The next release will implement MPI distributed memory and SIMD vectorization.
+The next release will implement 3D non-homogeneous cartesian meshes, MPI distributed memory and SIMD vectorization.